Rolling Thunder Revue: Legacy

 The May 23 Colorado show was filmed for the September 1976 NBC television special Hard Rain; the Hard Rain live album containing selections from that and another late May date was released simultaneously.
 The television special garnered poor reviews and disappointing ratings, despite a TV Guide cover of and interview with Dylan.
 Sales of the album were relatively modest in the United States, where it peaked at No. 17.

-Dylan and Shepard's completed film, now the symbolist-romance-cum-concert-film Renaldo and Clara, would not be released until 1978 to a largely negative critical reception.
+Dylan and Shepard's completed film Renaldo and Clara would not be released until 1978 to a largely negative critical reception.
 For many years, it was the only official release documenting the live shows from the fall 1975 leg.
 However, a majority of the film consisted of the haphazard, fictional drama filmed during the tour.
 Later in 1978, an edited version of the film appeared that omitted many of the dramatic scenes in favor of focusing more on the performances.

 Most performances from the fall 1975 tour were professionally recorded (in addition to wide bootlegging).
 The Bootleg Series Vol. 5: Bob Dylan Live 1975, The Rolling Thunder Revue, incorporating performances from a number of the fall shows, saw issue in 2002.
 As the first official release to capture the Revue at its peak, it was warmly received by fans and critics.
 In August 2010, a source close to Dylan told Rolling Stone that a documentary about the Rolling Thunder tour had been in development for years and could be released relatively soon.

 In June 2019, Netflix released a pseudo-documentary about the tour, directed by Martin Scorsese, titled Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese.
 According to Netflix, the film "captures the troubled spirit of America in 1975 and the joyous music that Dylan performed during the fall of that year.
 Part documentary, part concert film, part fever dream, 'Rolling Thunder' is a one of a kind experience, from master filmmaker Martin Scorsese."